AutoCheckout-CMU/AutoCheckout/README.md

 To start please download the data labelled as: "Simple Example" without depth (For your first example).

 During the competition you will need a competitor token that will distinguish your submission from all other competitors.
-However you do not need this token for your local testing environment.
+However you dos o not need this token for your local testing environment.

 ## Sample Data